-- Select Help > Foxit Plug-Ins to open Foxit Plug-in Platform. - Select the plug-in to be uninstalled, and click the Uninstall button to uninstall it.
+• Select Help > Foxit Plug-Ins to open the Foxit Plug-in Platform.

+• Select the plug-in to be uninstalled, and click the Uninstall button to uninstall it.
+For a plug-in that has been uninstalled, you can click the Undo Uninstall button to reinstall it.